 The Playful Pathways Play Therapy studio in Brixton, South London

-I am preparing to take maternity leave in spring 2020 and therefore currently unable to accept new play therapy referrals
+I am currently on maternity leave and will be unable to accept new referrals until Summer 2020

 "My child has learned how to control her feelings and consider the feelings of others.
 Her confidence and self-awareness have grown greatly"